chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/design-run/index.md

-# Design Mode and Run Mode
+# Design &amp; Run Mode

 GraFx Studio provides two modes for creating and testing Smart Templates: **Design Mode** and **Run Mode**.

 These modes allow you to focus separately on designing the smart template and testing business logic.

-In **Design Mode**, you can freely arrange and style elements without triggering actions or interactions.
+In **Design Mode**, you can freely arrange and style elements without triggering actions that could alter your original design.
 This keeps the workspace clean, ideal for setting up and adjusting layouts, styles, and initial logic.

 Switching to **Run Mode** simulates the end-user experience (My Projects), showing how the template’s logic behaves live.
-In this mode, actions and visibility settings behave as they will in a real environment, letting you test how users will experience the template.
+In this mode, actions behave as they will in a real environment, letting you test how users will experience the template.
+Variables set to be hidden, won't show in the end-user experience.

 ## Design Mode

-**Design Mode** is optimized for layout and style tasks, with logic and actions inactive.
+**Design Mode** is optimized for layout and style tasks, with actions inactive.

 ![screenshot](dr1.png)

 ![screenshot-full](dr1_1.png)

 ### Key Features in Design Mode:
-- **Static Layout**: Actions and logic are inactive, letting you set up without interference.
+- **Static Layout**: Actions are inactive, letting you set up without interference
-- **Focused Styling**: Only layout and style elements are active, making design adjustments easier.
+You can create text, image, barcode, and shape frames
+- **Focused Styling**: You can create a Stylekit with font families, paragraph- and character styles, and define colors

 ### Elements Active in Design Mode:
-- **Anchoring**: Set relative positions to ensure consistent layout across sizes.
+- **Anchoring**: Set fixed or relative positions to ensure consistent layout across sizes
-- **Animation Setup**: Define and tes animations with playback
+- **Animation Setup**: Define and test animations with playback
-- **Styling**: Customize text, colors, and layout freely.
+- **Styling**: Customize text, colors, and layout freely
+- **Variables**: Creating, inserting, settings of variables

 ## Run Mode